-Proposals receiving an average score of at least 4 (out of 6) from external academic reviewers are forwarded to the Panel Members (Introducers) for a funding recommendation.
+Proposals receiving an average score of at least 4.5 (out of 6) from external academic reviewers are forwarded to the Panel Members (Introducers) for a funding recommendation.
 Proposals receiving a lower average score are rejected as not meeting the requisite scientific standard.
 In this case, the referee comments may offer some helpful guidance but you really need to think carefully about the quality and value of the work you have proposed.
-Proposals receiving an average Panel Introducer score of greater than 4 (out of 10) are forwarded for consideration at the Panel meetings.
-Proposals receiving an average score of 4 or below from the Panel Introducers are not forwarded to the full Panel meetings and are rejected at this stage.

 At the full Panel meetings a proportion of proposals will be recommended for funding, or unsuccessful due to lack of funds, or in some cases due to not meeting the requisite scientific standard.
 This is stiff competition by anyone's standards!
 A ranked list of recommendations is then considered by the Grants Delivery Group for a final funding decision.

 Anonymous comments will be sent with your decision letter, and the feedback may be helpful if you submit a new proposal in the future.

 We have amended our resubmissions policy to accept only invited resubmissions.
 We no longer allow the resubmission of any previously unsuccessful proposals, unless applicants have been specifically invited to do so.

 10. If you are successful...